Methods for simulating string-net states and anyons on a digital quantum computer: General String-net Model

 For simplicity, we focus on the same row-wise construction as in the previous sections.
 A generalization to any permissible order is straightforward.
 When C-$\hat{B}_p$ operations are performed from the bottom to the top row during the row-wise construction, the qudit subspace on which the qudit gates act is shown in Fig.~\ref{general_sn}a.
 The shape of general C-$\hat B_p$ generalizes those for the TC and DS; there are four additional qudits covered by the gates and the states of these qudits are unchanged upon the application of the gate.
 Despite the shared bond between the neighbouring operations, similar to the CNOT decomposition for the TC construction in Fig.~\ref{TC_construct}c, the C-$\hat{B}_p$ gate can be decomposed into a sequence of smaller controlled qudit gates around a plaquette.
 This allows for parallel implementation of the gates to all the plaquettes along each row (see Appendix~\ref{append:explicitcircuit}).

-We can therefore adopt the following steps to construct a general string-net ground state: \begin{enumerate} \item We assign a representative spin for each plaquette and initilize them in a state $\mathcal{\sqrt{D}}\sum_s a_i\ket{s}$.
-The rest of the spins are initialized to be $\ket{0}$. \item Then we iteratively apply the C-$\hat{B}_p$ on each row of plaquettes. \end{enumerate} Here \kirill{operators} C-$\hat{B}_p$ for the row construction satisfy
+We can therefore adopt the following steps to construct a general string-net ground state: \begin{enumerate} \item We assign a representative spin for each plaquette and initialize them in a state $\mathcal{\sqrt{D}}\sum_s a_i\ket{s}$.
+The rest of the spins are initialized to be $\ket{0}$. \item We then iteratively apply the C-$\hat{B}_p$ on each row of plaquettes. \end{enumerate} Here operators C-$\hat{B}_p$ for the row construction satisfy